riceissa/issarice.com/wiki/converging-to-givewell-from-first-principles.md

 carry out this investigation?
 How would they even start?
 Would they be convinced by GiveWell's research?
 Would they clearly see Against Malaria Foundation as the best charity combating malaria?

+# Generating a list of charities

+  * GiveWell only really evaluates charities that agree to go along with its evaluation process.
+  * Looking at how different orgs deal with e.g. malaria.
+GiveWell recommends AMF but the Gates Foundation donates to Nothing But Nets.

 [donations]: http://issarice.com/donation-history
 [involvement]: http://issarice.com/effective-altruism